MarcusRedlobster/mkdocs/projects/docs/index.md

 ## Steps

-### 2. Train the Model Locally
+### 1. Train the Model Locally

 Train a machine learning model using historical Elastic data.
 Preprocess data as needed before training the model.
 Save the trained model to a file (e.g., using `pickle`).
+As the diagrams shows, we will be

 #### Imports
 ```python